KimKiHyuk/nest-lambda-boilerplate/README.md

 ```

 ## Running the app
-* You have to configure you aws conn with aws configure
+* You have to configure your aws conn with aws configure
 * please export aws_access_key_id and aws_secret_access_key
 ```bash
 # development